krishaamer/green-filter-research/research/literature/design.md

 #### Interaction Design {#interaction-design}

--   @kolkoThoughtsInteractionDesign2010; @ixdfWhatInteractionDesign
+-   @kolkoThoughtsInteractionDesign2010 and @ixdfWhatInteractionDesign
-    believes interaction design is still an emerging (and changing) field and there are many definitions.
+    believe interaction design is still an emerging (and changing) field and there are many definitions.
 I prefer the simplest version: interaction design is about creating a conversation between the product and the user.